Rushadilly/Revival/posts/Revival #10.md

 > “Hmm,” she hummed, clearly amused by his hesitation.
 > “And maybe a little **mysterious.**” She began to circle him, slow and casual.

-Joseph turned with her, matching her slow circle — more out of self-defense than anything.
+Joseph turned with her, matching her slow circle — more out of self-consciousness than anything.

 > “You know,” she said, “you really don’t act like the others around here.
 Sometimes I wonder if you’re even really one of us.”